Yelp/mrjob/docs/guides/configs-reference.rst

 Options that can't be set from mrjob.conf (all runners)
 -------------------------------------------------------

+For some options, it doesn't make sense to be able to set them in the config file.
+These can only be specified when calling the constructor of :py:class:`~mrjob.runner.MRJobRunner`, as command line options, or sometimes by overriding some attribute or method of your :py:class:`~mrjob.job.MRJob` subclass.

 See :py:meth:`mrjob.runner.MRJobRunner.__init__` for documentation about options below that do not link elsewhere.